trevisanj/PFANT/README.md

   - convolve with Gaussian functions of different FWHMs;
   - visualize results.

-### 3.1 Data
+### 3.1 Input data

-In order to run, we need to specify:
+Input data contists of:
-  1. (a) stellar parameters such as temperature, chemical abundances etc.;
-  1. (b) running settings, _e.g._, calculation wavelength interval;
+  1. stellar parameters (temperature, chemical abundances etc.) and running settings (_e.g._, calculation wavelength interval);
-  2. a collection of star-independent data files containing various physical data such as line lists, atmospheric model grid, partition functions etc.
+  2. star-independent data: line lists, atmospheric model grid, partition functions etc. that are unlikely to be modified.

 First let's create a new directory and put some data in it: